 They care about the person they’re serving, and create genuine relationships with many of their clients

-Coaches are open to sharing their stories, their hearts, and their experiences–so their audience and clients can relate to them on a human level.
+Coaches are open to sharing their stories, their hearts, and their experiences–their audience and clients relate to them on a human level.

 Coaches love building long-lasting relationships with the people they work with and nurturing them as they both work and grow together.

-Coaches are highly communicative, making sure that them, and everyone around them, feels connected and heard.
+Coaches are highly communicative, and make sure that everyone around them, feels connected and heard.

 Each archetype expresses itself through different levels of personal, conscious development and triggers.